"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 Play Audio Listen to Audio Version

-The global aviation cloud market size was valued at USD 6.63 billion in 2024.
-The market is projected to grow from USD 7.58 billion in 2025 to USD 19.62 billion by 2032, exhibiting a CAGR of 14.5% during the forecast period.
+The global aviation cloud market size was valued at USD 7.58 billion in 2025 and is projected to grow from USD 8.67 billion in 2026 to USD 24.67 billion by 2034, exhibiting a CAGR of 13.96% during the forecast period.
+North America dominated the global market, accounting for 37.42% market share in 2025.
+The industry growth is driven by airline digital transformation, data-driven flight operations, connected aircraft ecosystems, operational resilience requirements, and accelerated adoption of cloud-native aviation platforms worldwide.

 Major players in the aviation cloud market include AWS, Microsoft Azure, Google Cloud, IBM, Oracle, SITA, and Salesforce.
 For instance, AWS powers airline platforms such as Ryanair’s digital services.
 Cloud technology is increasingly being adopted to improve operational efficiency and enhance customer experience.
 Key players such as AWS, Azure, and Google Cloud are forming strategic partnerships with airlines across the world to deliver AI, analytics, and infrastructure solutions.